South Pembrokeshire MP Simon Hart quits PM Boris Johnson's cabinet

 He said recent events shone a spotlight on questions "about honesty that have hung over the prime minister all year".

-Mr Crabb has also confirmed that he voted against Mr Johnson in the confidence vote last month.
+Mr Crabb confirmed that he voted against Mr Johnson in the confidence vote last month.

 Comments: Our rules